petervalencic/QRCodePLSQL/README.md

 # QRCodePLSQL
-Oracle PLSQL QR code generator / Java stored procedure
+Oracle PLSQL QR code generator / Java stored procedure.
+Here it is a simple Java stored procedure that can generate a QR code in jpeg format.

 # How to install
 1.) upload all jar archives in lib folder with loadjava tool to your database: